-Send Stephen a message explaining your needs and you will receive a response by email.
+Send Stephen a message explaining your needs and you will receive a response shortly.
 Have you already emailed Stephen or another tutor?
 If so, you have an account!
 Sign in now

 Chicago State University (Art, Elem.
 Ed.
 Minor)